Version: SMASH-3.3

 ROOT format

 SMASH ROOT output is a fast and disk-space efficient, but not human-readable output.
-It is a custom format making information about the SMASH calculation accessible with ROOT, mostly mirroring the information of the OSCAR format formats.
-This output is distinct from the standarized HepMC Output that is also available in ROOT format and more widely adopted.
+It is a custom format making information about the SMASH calculation accessible with ROOT, mostly mirroring the information of the OSCAR output formats.
+This output is distinct from the standarized HepMC output that is also available in a ROOT format and more widely adopted.

 SMASH ROOT output files can be viewed using ROOT's TBrowser.
 One can also access them using ROOT functions.
 The full memory structure of the ROOT files can be found here: http://root.cern.ch/root/html/TFile.html.
 We only describe the logical structure of the SMASH ROOT output.
 Knowing the logical structure is enough to read and write ROOT files, be able to view them in TBrowser, or write a ROOT macro to analyze them.